timesize/monster-oop/03-angular-mean/intro-angular/27-28/README.md

 ```

 We'll discover that Angular uses lots of new custom attributes or `directives`.
 Literally ever single attribute we might want to use in plain-old html has an equivalent angular attribute.
-These are always prefixed with `ng-*` or `data-ng-*`.
+These are always prefixed with `ng-*` or `data-ng-*` (we're going to stick with `ng-*`).
 For instance, an angular-style href is called `ng-href` or `data-ng-href`, and in the docs it's called [ngHref](https://docs.angularjs.org/api/ng/directive/ngHref).

-#### Event Binding
+### Event Binding
 We learned about event-binding using jQuery.
 Here's how we might bind to a `button` tag being clicked (the "click event").

 ```html